noslouch/workflow-debug/packages/wsj-react-library/src/components/ArticleBody/README.md

 ## Components

 Components make up the different blocks that can exist in an article body.
 They are plain React components with no extra or special props.
-However, they can be divided into two categories:
+They can be divided into two categories:

 1. Native: These components are basically a 1:1 representation of a native DOM element but styled according to our design system.
-Most times these directly export a styled component so there really is no value to share or export these outside the body.
 (Example: Paragraph, Link, List, etc.);
 2. Story Components: These are more dynamic and engaging components that usually require more complex logic and might take different props to change their behavior.
-Most times they will also need altered versions of themselves to work correctly across different platforms, like AMP.
+Most times they will also need altered versions of themselves to work correctly across different platforms, like amp.
 (Example: Table of Contents, Dynamic Insets, etc.)

 ## Renderer